cilliantighe/Creative_Coding_GD/01_colour/02_colour_spectrum_in_a_grid/README.md

 ```

 ### for loop
 In order to populate the canvas, a nested for loop is needed.
 The first loop handles the y direction and the second loop handles the x direction.
 The amount of rectangles to be drawn is determined by the position of the mouse.
-The height and width of each rectangle is calculated by dividing the amount of rectangles by the width and height (var tileHeight = height / tileCountY, var tileWidth = width / tileCountX).
+The height and width of each rectangle is calculated by dividing the amount of rectangles by the width and height of the canvas (var tileHeight = height / tileCountY, var tileWidth = width / tileCountX).

 ```javascript
 for (var gridY = 0; gridY < height; gridY += tileHeight) {